Nem Um Talvez

-"Nem Um Talvez" is a jazz standard composed by Hermeto Pascoal, first appearing on the Miles Davis 1971 album Live-Evil.
+"Nem Um Talvez" (Not Even a Maybe) is a jazz standard composed by Hermeto Pascoal, first appearing on the Miles Davis 1971 album Live-Evil, which featured Hermeto as a guest musician.
+It is sometimes known as "Nenhum Talvez".
 On the record, it is wrongly attributed to Miles Davis.
+In the album Live-Evil, Hermeto sings "Nem Um Talvez" in unison with Davis.

 Overview

 Another well-known recording of the song is on the album Sanctuary by Barney Wilen, featuring Philip Catherine and Palle Danielsson.

-More recently, it has been recorded by the Jason Marsalis Vibes Quartet on the record In a World of Mallets.
-It also was recorded by David Snider on his album Echoes of the Masters, to be released.
+More recently, it has been recorded by the Jason Marsalis Vibes Quartet on the record In a World of Mallets, released in 2014.
+DownBeat, the American jazz magazine, described the rendition as "haunting".